cbaycity/small-media/business-documents/business-plan.md

 1. Have a social media feed section and run adds.
 Only provide users with DP numbers out though.
 2. Have a job board and a way to search artists

+### Idea for indie vibe, not allow sponsored content.

+No likes, just comments.

+Listen to the How I Built This regarding Hinge.

+Charge people for more space.